exercism/docs/building/tracks/new/implement-tooling.md

 ## Deployment

 Production tools are packaged and run as a [Docker container](/docs/building/tooling/docker).
-Tooling images are deployed automatically using a [Docker workflow](https://github.com/exercism/generic-test-runner/blob/main/.github/workflows/docker.yml).
+Tooling Docker images are deployed automatically using a [GitHub Actions workflow](https://github.com/exercism/generic-test-runner/blob/main/.github/workflows/docker.yml).

 Maintenance tools are _not_ deployed.